HISTORY, TRADITION AND ETHOS

 Charles Chalmers founded the School as a boys’ boarding school, and it remained at the Merchiston Castle for almost 100 years.
 In 1930 the decision was made to move to the current greenfield site at Colinton, some three miles further along the same road.
 The present day main buildings date from this time, though 18th century Colinton House, the original centre piece of the estate, now houses the Science Department.

-The picture above shows a painting of Napier’s tower, Charles Chalmers, and the ruin of Colinton Castle within the School grounds as it is today.
+The pictures above show a painting of Napier’s tower, Charles Chalmers, and the ruin of Colinton Castle within the School grounds as it is today.

 Click here to view a booklet containing photographs and information about the School’s history